mic47/platypuslol/lol-wasm/README.md

 - [ ] Make it possible to load parser from external configured url.
 - [ ] Consider removing regex node for compile time weight (or not bundle it into wasm).
 - [ ] Remove unwraps, handle errors properly everywhere
+- [ ] Removal of duplicit suggestions in API, not in client
+- [ ] Foldable list of command for same type of suggestion (substitutions)